SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * how do we not publish events, if the operation is blocked by another workflow?

-* create stories for feature suggestions in here

-* delete/unpublish events

 * we could create a new contenthandler similar to OrchardCore.Contents.Workflows.Handlers.ContentsHandler to publish draft saved events, except looks like contenthandlers as is wouldn't support it

-* we'll need a service taxonomy recipe per environment, so that we can have different uris pointing to the right content api or we supply it to the setting and pick it up from the appconfig also need devops to add __EventGridTopicUrl__ and __EventGridAegSasKey__

 * recommended connection string settingsL Maximum Pool Size=256;NoResetOnClose=true;Enlist=false;Max Auto Prepare=50